 - The foundation.
 Are there cracks, slopes?
 If so, walk away.

 - The structure.
 What is holding up the structure?
 Is it solid and sound?
 If the structure is in bad shape, you don’t want to mess with it.
 Your repair costs are likely to outweigh the profits you see on the home.

 - The Roof.
 When was the roof last done?
 Are there any signs of leaks or water damage?

 - Windows and doors.
 Look for cracks around the door frames and window ledges.
 This is a sign of settling and a poor foundation.

 - Heating/cooling.
 If the systems aren’t in order, the costs to fix can add up fast.
 Factor this into your purchase price.

 - Plumbing.
 Plumbing issues can problems throughout the home.
 Make sure that a small leak isn’t a sign of bad pipes or plumbing throughout

 - Electrical.
 Electrical issues should be checked immediately as to prevent potential safety hazards.
 Electrical fixes aren’t typically as expensive as other fixes, but you should be prepared to spend some money.

-Take caution when buying a fixer-upper, or any home in Washington DC and North Carolina.
+Take caution when buying a fixer-upper, or any home in Charlotte.
 Make sure you do your homework and are fully aware what it will take to turn your fixer-upper into a dream home!